 Professor Xue also holds the following appointments:

-- National Chair, Chinese Medicine Board of Australia, an appointment by the Australian Health Workforce Ministerial Council [from 2011-]
+- National Chair, Chinese Medicine Board of Australia, an appointment by the Australian Health Workforce Ministerial Council [2011- 2021]

-- Member, World Health Organization (WHO) Expert Advisory Panel for Traditional Medicine (appointed by Director-General of the WHO, Geneva [from 2007-]
+- Member, World Health Organization (WHO) Expert Advisory Panel for Traditional Medicine (appointed by Director-General of the WHO, Geneva) [2007-]

-- Director, WHO Collaborating Centre for Traditional Medicine, RMIT University [from 2005-]
+- Director, WHO Collaborating Centre for Traditional Medicine, RMIT University [2005-]

 Professor Xue's main research interests are evidence-based medicine and translational research with a focus on Complementary and Alternative Medicine (CAM, acupuncture and herbal medicine) for chronic respiratory diseases and pain management.
 His team consists of six postdoctoral fellows and a number of PhD candidates.
 He has established extensive research networks nationally and internationally.
 Professor Xue’s research has been supported by grants from the Australian National Health and Medical Research Council (NHMRC), Australian Research Council, Federal and State Government Grants, and international research collaboration grants.